Insight: Apple vs Samsung lawsuit full of secret combat

 But in the key Samsung brief released this week, even the redacted version revealed not only numbers of Samsung employees (more than 8,500 engaged in telecommunications research and development projects), but also the dollar amount of its research and development costs (over $35 billion for electronics product lines from 2005 to 2010).

-When there isn't pushback from one of the parties, judges typically grant sealing requests without much scrutiny, said Chao, the University of Denver professor.
+When there isn't pushback from the parties, judges typically grant the parties' sealing requests without much scrutiny, said Chao, the University of Denver professor.

 "I think at times they are just overwhelmed," Chao said.